 Selecting the best pricing consulting firms

 These pricing consulting firms work with multiple stakeholders under the high pressure of a “no retake” environment; with just one chance to get the pricing right.
-Then, somewhere along the line, things start to go wrong: The pricing consulting firms are struggling to achieve their full potential to drive profitability and communication and unity with the business breaks down.
+Then, somewhere along the line, things start to go wrong.
+The pricing consulting firms are struggling to achieve their full potential to drive profitability and communication and unity when the business breaks down.

 There are many examples of pricing consulting firms failing to achieve the results.
-They should have got because of a lack of collaboration.
+This is because of a lack of collaboration.

 This type of negative, disconnected stakeholder behaviour includes: